COVID-19 pandemic in Iran: 2021

-However they changed their mind again and said that Pfizer vaccines import are still banned.

-Minister of healthcare promised to bring in more foreign vaccines.
+However, they changed their mind again and said that Pfizer vaccines import are still banned.
+The Minister of healthcare promised to bring in more foreign vaccines.
 Khamenei said vaccines should be provided by any means (either local or import) and he blamed foreigners for the shortage of vaccines in the country.

-Government arrested 6 lawyers and 2 rights activists attempting to sue supreme leader for COVID pandemic administration.
+The Iranian government arrested 6 lawyers and 2 rights activists attempting to sue supreme leader for COVID pandemic administration.

 Infected notable Iranians

 February

 In a tweet on 25 February 2020, health ministry adviser Alireza Vahabzadeh announced that Iranian Deputy Health Minister Iraj Harirchi had tested positive for SARS-CoV-2 infection.
 Mahmoud Sadeghi, an MP from Tehran, also tested positive for the virus.
 Iran's vice-president for Women and Family Affairs, Masoumeh Ebtekar, was diagnosed with COVID-19, as well as the Chairman of the Iranian Parliament's National Security and Foreign Affairs Committee, Mojtaba Zolnour.
 Iran's First Ambassador to the Vatican, Hadi Khosroshahi, died from COVID-19 infection in Qom.
 Mohammad Ali Ramazani Dastak was claimed to have died from COVID-19 on 29 February 2020 but the cause of death was officially given as flu.